-Additionally, we recommend dedicating call center representatives to make outbound calls to follow up with homeowners, who expressed interest in learning more about the program.
-The call center will be trained and equipped with scripting on how to handle the follow up calls.
-Additionally, we will also ask customer for permission to provide their information directly to contractors for follow-up.
+Additionally, we recommend adding dedicating telemarketing (TM) representatives to make outbound calls to follow up with homeowners that expressed interest in learning more about the program.
+These leads could come from creative partners, direct mail responses and referrals.
+The outbound TM staff will be trained and equipped with scripting on how to handle the follow up calls.
+We will also ask customers for permission to provide their information directly to contractors for follow-up.